jarmand-caw/Clothing-Image-Tagging/README.md

 ## Presentation
 - Powerpoint file summarizing results and showing cool extras like being able to identify similar items of clothing by using the net outputs as an embedding

+## nets.py
+- Necessary as you need to import each net class in order to load the pretrained models